 15% of taxable income from non-retirement-funding employment, or R3 500 less current contributions to a pension fund, or R1 750, whichever is the greater.
-Any excess may be carried forward.
-Contributions based on lump sum payments received on or after 1 September 1995 are added back to taxable income for the purposes of calculating the average rate of tax.

 Reinstated retirement annuity fund contributions

 Up to a maximum of R1 800 per annum.
 Any excess may be carried forward.